Start up your Mac in Windows or macOS with Boot Camp

 Select the startup disk that has the default operating system you want to use.

 If you want to start up using the default operating system now, click Restart.
 Otherwise, click OK.

-You can’t change your startup volume to an external FireWire or USB drive while you’re using Windows.
+You can’t change your startup volume to an external drive while you’re using Windows.

 To learn how to change the default operating system using macOS, see Get started with Boot Camp.

 Restart in macOS

 In Windows on your Mac, do one of the following: